-Store unopened tubes at or below -20°C. For each Murex instrument thaw one run control tube in a water bath of 37°C until ice clot has disappeared.
-After thawing, the run control tubes should be stored to 2°C to 8°C for no longer than one week
+Store unopened tubes at or below -20°C. For each instrument thaw one rune control tube in a water bath of 37°C until ice clot has disappeared.
+After thawing, the run control tubes should be stored at 2°C to 8°C for no longer than a week.